Assisting with Complex Divorce Circumstances in Gillette & Newcastle

 High-asset divorces are those in which one or both individuals involved have a high net-worth or when there are numerous assets involved in the marriage.
 Business owners, entrepreneurs, and others may find themselves dealing with a high-asset divorce in the event of marriage dissolution.
 This situation is often much more complex than relatively straightforward divorces, which is why it’s wise to enlist the help of an experienced high-asset divorce attorney in Gillette who can help you navigate the process.

-At Berger & Brown, we are experienced in handling complicated divorces, including high-asset divorces, contested divorces, and uncontested divorces.
+At Stulken & Brown, we are experienced in handling complicated divorces, including high-asset divorces, contested divorces, and uncontested divorces.
 We have become exceedingly familiar with all of the necessary paperwork, legal proceedings, judges, and potential obstacles.
-Working alongside attorney Alex Berger, we can help you resolve your high-asset divorce in a timely and personalized manner.
+Working alongside our attorneys, we can help you resolve your high-asset divorce in a timely and personalized manner.
 Attorney Sean Brown is a skilled legal researcher and writer, so when a high-asset divorce presents a unique legal problem or requires some creative lawyering to protect your interests, Sean’s contributions are essential to the best representation possible.
 We always keep the best interests of our clients at the forefront and will fight to secure the best possible outcome for your unique situation.

 Determining the Value of Individual & Shared Assets